datasets/geoip2-ipv4/README.md

 - Where geoname_id was not available, registered_country_geoname_id was used.
 - Where geoname_id and registered_country_genoname_id where empty, geoname_id, continent_code, continent_name, country_iso_code and country_name are empty.

-##Original CSV License
+##License
+Datapackage: Creative Commons Zero
-This dataset includes GeoLite2 data created by MaxMind, available from www.maxmind.com
+Original CSV: This dataset includes GeoLite2 data created by MaxMind, available from www.maxmind.com

-##Dataset License
-Creative Commons Zero